baking-bad/tzkt/Mvkt.Api/Swagger/Description.md

 ﻿# Introduction

-MvKT is the most widely used tool in Tezos that provides you with convenient and flexible access to the Tezos blockchain data, processed and indexed by its own indexer.
+MvKT is the most widely used tool in Mavryk that provides you with convenient and flexible access to the Mavryk blockchain data, processed and indexed by its own indexer.
 You can fetch all historical data via REST API, or subscribe for real-time data via WebSocket API.
-MvKT was built by the joint efforts of the entire Tezos community to help developers build more services and dapps on top of Tezos.
+MvKT was built by the joint efforts of the entire Mavryk community to help developers build more services and dapps on top of Mavryk.

 MvKT Indexer and API are [open-source](https://github.com/baking-bad/tzkt), so don't be afraid to depend on the third-party service, because you can always clone, build and run it yourself to have full control over all the components.